 Why is my iPad not turning on?

-Once you can identify the root cause of the problem it will be easier for you to resolve the issue.
-Now let’s see how to fix an iPad that won’t turn on.
+Once you can identify the root cause why won’t my iPad turn on, it will be easier for you to resolve the issue.
+Now let’s see how to fix iPad that won’t turn on.

 iPad not turning on or charging – steps to fix